ellerbrock/talis.github.io/topics/stack.md

 example, we prefer Redis via Elasticache, vs. configuring our own instances to provide redis.
 We prefer MongoDB via Mongolabs, rather than operate our own instances.

-However, for larger scale rollouts there is a tipping point where rolling and operating our own becomes more economic.
+However, for larger scale rollouts there is a tipping point where rolling and operating our own becomes more economic, both in terms of machine image and actual hardware.

 But when starting out on a new project, tend towards managed infrastructure.